Grow Up (The Queers album): Reissues

-The Queers' second album, Love Songs for the Retarded, was released in 1993 by Lookout!
-Records.
+The Queers' second album, Love Songs for the Retarded, was released in 1993 by Lookout Records.
 Produced by Ben Weasel, who had brought the band to the attention of label head Larry Livermore, it was recorded by Mass Giorgini at his Sonic Iguana Studio in Lafayette, Indiana.
 It sold well, and the label made plans to re-release Grow Up.
-Weasel remixed the album for its reissue on Lookout!, but the basic production level of the original recordings made it difficult for him to improve the sound of the tracks.
+The original mix tapes could not be found, so Weasel remixed the album for its reissue on Lookout, but the basic production level of the original recordings made it difficult for him to improve the sound of the tracks.
 Livermore was uncomfortable with some of the lyrics, particularly the song "Gay Boy" and the line "we may be the Queers but we ain't no fags" in "Junk Freak", worrying that fans of the label would find them homophobic.
 "Joe and Hugh came from a different generation, both culturally and chronologically, than most Lookout punks", he later wrote.
 "They'd grown up—as had I—during a time when the casual use of terms like 'fags' was so common that most people barely even noticed, let alone thought about it."
 Feeling that removing the offending songs would necessitate new artwork, make the album too short, and change its "basic character", while re-recording the songs or editing out the lyrics would "sound like crap", he settled on having the band include a disclaimer in the new liner notes stating "We know some of these lyrics are pretty insensitive but we didn't write these songs to hurt anybody's feelings.
 We are older now and even if we aren't any smarter, we're not as dumb either."
 He later reflected that this was not very effective:

 It wasn't ideal.
 Even with the disclaimer, I felt ambivalent about the record.
 But it had so many great songs—and only a couple troublesome ones—that it seemed a shame not to put it out.
 Certain people, of course, weren't going to be happy no matter what we did.
 Some were offended that I released Grow Up at all; others were outraged that I was trying to "censor" the Queers.